 Book recommendations submitted to the UL may also be referred to your department's librarian as part of the decision-making process.

 Items already in stock, but not on the shelf, can be recalled.
 This will shorten the item's loan period, and the user who has it will have to bring it back earlier than they expected.
+We will monitor the system for such recalls, but you are strongly advised to contact Library staff since we may be able to arrange faster supply than can be provided by the recall process alone.

 Please note that if you are reluctant to recall a book, we cannot give you the name of the person who has it, even if you strongly suspect that you already know.
 What we can do is to advise them that you are interested in seeing or sharing the book, and leave it up to them to reveal themselves by contacting you, if they wish.
 If you are a member of Sidney Sussex, you will find a web form for transferring borrowing from one user to another on the Library section of Sidnet, should you and the other user agree to do that.